PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Maintenance and Limitations 11/28/23:
-This infrastructure is intended to configure BASE infrastructure for- meaning only core functionality is included and is meant to be built ontop of, For example; setting up security on prod stack.
-This set of resources, as-is, is only architected for a single monolithic service.
+This infrastructure is intended to configure BASE infrastructure for- meaning only core functionality is included and is meant to be built ontop of, for example; setting up security on prod stack.
 Considerations when refactoring for separate features;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
     This Resource(s) might be elected for removal if creating for example if deploying a list or get feature- These would need reworking or remove as well as references to these resources in ci/cd stack template.yml.
-2. lambdaAction1 code- how its test request is formed for specific mock request parameters.
+2. lambda-action1 code- how its test request is formed for specific mock request parameters.

 ## Contents Description:
 `Configure.py`: Prerequisite configuration script for launching CICD stack- deploys resource bucket for subsequent Cloudformation Template launch.
-It accepts runtime inputs that are passed into stack creation call as Parameters for template0.yml.
+It accepts runtime inputs that are passed into stack creation call as Parameters for cicd-template.yml.

-`MicroserviceAPI/template.yml`: SAM Template for deploying application services and creates stack Output Parameters from the resulting launched service's ARNs for template0.yml to import.
+`api-services/template.yml`: SAM Template for deploying application services and creates stack Output Parameters from the resulting launched service's ARNs for cicd-template.yml to import.
 Sets up the following:
 * User S3 storage bucket,
 * DynamoDBuser database table that application code will write to,
 * Api Gateway Rest API integrated with Lambda as compute service & Alias to manage versions.
     This configuration is setup to forward API requests to Lambda Live Alias.

-`CICDLambda/template0.yml`:  Cloudformation Template for deploying CI/CD process' core services by launching a Codepipeline pipeline and it's underlying stages.
+`CICDLambda/cicd-template.yml`:  Cloudformation Template for deploying CI/CD process' core services by launching a Codepipeline pipeline and it's underlying stages.
 This template can be conditionally run based on parameters passed in at launch from Configure.py script.
 All stages' services are deployed along with respective IAM Service Roles granting least privelage access.
 The conditional launches are for using github or aws as source repository as well as setting source branch.